charliemikels/figura-music-player/README.md

-# Tanner Limes'[^whoIsTannerLimes] Music Player for Figura
+# Tanner Limes' Music Player for Figura

-[^whoIsTannerLimes]: Yes, Tanner Limes and Charlie Mikels are the same person.
-Don't worry about it.

 [Figura](https://github.com/Kingdom-of-The-Moon/FiguraRewriteRewrite) is a Minecraft mod that lets you completely customize your avatar with custom models and Lua scripts.

-This repo is a Figura avatar lets you play music in game for you and others to hear, similar to [Starbound](https://store.steampowered.com/app/211820/Starbound/)'s instrument items.
+This repo is a Figura avatar that lets you play music in Minecraft for you and others to hear.
+It's inspired by [Starbound](https://store.steampowered.com/app/211820/Starbound/)'s instrument items.

 ⚠️ Heads up: This avatar requires [LUtils](https://github.com/lexize/lutils) in order to work.
 See the installation instructions below for more details.